 Although there is no date on the box, I suspect that Wikkenhauser sent this motor to Traub in 1938.
 It seems safe to assume that there was a friendly collaboration going on between Traub’s company, Associated TeleVision, and Scophony (via Wikkenhauser).
 They had a common colleague in Dénes Von Mihály.

 Our Scophony motor could be unique

 This motor could very well be the only one left.
-I’m pleased it will be safely preserved within the National Television Collection to compliment our other Scophony artefacts.
+I’m pleased it will be safely preserved within our collection to complement our other Scophony artefacts.